Team-TAU/tau/README.md

 docker-compose up
 ```

-If all goes to plan, you should see indications that the containers `tau-db`, `tau-redis`, and `tau-app` have started up, and you should see some logging output on your screen.
+If all goes to plan, you should see indications that the containers `tau-db` and `tau-app` have started up, and you should see some logging output on your screen.
 In order to shut down the container, simply hit `ctrl-c`.
 For future runs, you simply need to execute the `docker-compose up` command, as all of your settings will be saved.

 At the very end of the logs in your terminal, you should see an indication that wsworker and server have entered a RUNNING state (about 10 lines from the bottom).